elizabethdrew/networth-tracker-project/Readme.md

 ## Version Information

-Current Version: v1.1.0
+Current Version: v1.2.0

 Please see [Versions.md](/notes/Versions.md) for detailed changelog.

 ## Service Structure
 + User Service - Handles user account functionality
 + Config Server - Provides centralised configuration properties for other services
++ Discovery Server
   + Eureka Server - Service registration, discovery, and load balancing (For Use With Docker Compose)
+  + Kubernetes Discovery Server - Service registration, discovery, and load balancing (For Use With Kubernetes)

 ## Built With
 + Spring Boot